digambarpatil1/digambar-patil.github.io/CPP/multitreading.md

-Tasks are available in three variations. asynchronous function call with std::async simple wrapper for a callable with std::packaged_task
+Tasks are available in three variations. asynchronous function call with std::async simple wrapper for a callable with std::packaged_task They communicate between threads by passing values or exceptions between threads. std::promise is used to set a value or exception to be retrieved later by a std::future Once a std::promise has a value set (via set_value() or set_exception()), the associated std::future can retrieve that value.
 ```c++
 int res;
 std::thread t([&]{res= 3+4;});